hashicorp/terraform-provider-helm/website/docs/d/template.html.markdown

 ### Render all chart templates

 The following example renders all templates of the `mariadb` chart of the official Helm stable repository.
-Concatenated manifests are exposed as output variable `mariadb_instance_manifest_bundle`.
+Concatenated manifests are exposed as output variable `mariadb_instance_manifest`.

 ```hcl
 data "helm_template" "mariadb_instance" {